Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Introduction and Main Result

 The rest of this article is dedicated to proving Proposition~\ref{prop:main}.
 In Section~\ref{sec:trialstate}, we review the construction of the trial state from \cite{CHN23}.
 In Section~\ref{sec:extraction}, we derive the iterated Duhamel expansion for the momentum distribution and identify the leading order.
 Section~\ref{sec:prelim_bounds} provides preliminary error estimates used in the later sections.
 In Section~\ref{subsec:manybody_estimates} we bound the error terms using $\sup_q n(q)$.
 In Section \ref{sec:leading_order_analysis} we compute the leading order.
-The proof is concluded in Section~\ref{sec:mainthmproof} by a bootstrap of $\sup_q n(q)$.
+The proof is concluded in Section~\ref{sec:mainthmproof} by a novel double bootstrap, which first achieves strong bounds globally, i.\,e., on $\sup_{q \in \Zbb^3} n(q)$, then locally, on $n(q)$.